 This Nature Reserve is entered from the Marloth Main Office, situated near the Swellendam Golf Course.
 Get your hiking permits at the Marloth Main Office.

 Most rain: March, October and November

 Cabin bookings Tel: +27 (0)87 087 82500

 > Do you need a 4x4 in Marloth?
 No.

 > This is Africa.
 Remember sunscreen, hats and water.

 The hiking trails offer a wide range of difficulty.
 From the first water pool at Duiwelsbos, which can be hiked with a toddler, to the strenuous and challenging 12uur kop, from where you can see the ocean.
 All routes are well marked.
 The hiking trails shown above start from either the Marloth main office or the Duiwelsbos/Koloniesbos parking.

 In Marloth Nature Reserve you can ride the non-technical gravel road that starts at the Marloth Nature Reserve Main Gate and leads to the Duiwelsbos/Koloniesbos Parking area.
 You can buy your CapeNature permit at the Marloth Nature Reserve Main Gate.

-The Swellendam Adventure Mountain Bike Trails was built in 2020.
+The Swellendam Mountain Bike Trails was built in 2020.
 This trail layout borders Marloth Nature Reserve, but never enters the reserve or plantation.
 Riding in the plantation is prohibited.